thaovyvle/Blog-Database/README.md

 # MongoDB Blog with Comments

-For this project, I created a Node.js / Express application.
-Going on the theme of content management, I created a file-backed express server that handles blog posts and comments using a JSON file to store the data.
+For this project, I created a database using MongoDB that performs basic queries and operations.
+These functions resemble the type of work done by routes in Express.
+The "bookData_backup.json" file has the data in a json format to see how these objects are represented.

 # Specifications